tldr-pages/tldr/pages/common/railway.md

 `railway link {{projectId}}`

-- Create a new project directly:
+- Create a new project:

 `railway init`